7 Golden Insight From Fanatical Prospecting by Jeb Blount

 Perfectionism– Do not waste time on rehearsals, trying to make a perfect call to that prospect.
 You want to check through their bio, go through their financial records, be sure they are financially buoyant before you make that sales offer, forgetting you have competition, who will gladly take the step and make that money.

 Little wonder, Late Zig Ziggler said: “what is worth doing is worth doing poorly”.
 Waiting to be perfect takes time and inadvertently makes you lose money.
 The question of “to cold call or not to cold call?” will always come to your mind.
-Don’t waste your time asking questions, pick the phone, and make the call already.
+Don’t waste your time asking questions, pick up the phone, and make the call already.

 And just in case you are lost on how to go about that cold call and save time, you can take a look at what we call the “two-by-two rule” It always works.